JLSolerLlorens/RadonPotential/README.md

-# RadonRisk
+# RadonPotential
-RadonRisk: A web-based interface for radon riskÊprediction under different climates and soil textures
+RadonPotential: A web-based interface for radon potential prediction under different climates and soil textures